-This guide has been written to support you, other children and young people, aged 12 to 18, to conduct your own research projects for World Vision's global campaign to end violence against children.
-This guide can also be used by young researchers who want to investigate other topics and by people of other age groups, as this booklet can easily be tailored to different ages and levels of experience.

-Many children and young people around the world have successfully conducted their own research projects.
-This guide includes learnings and feedback from young researchers from Bangladesh, Lebanon and Jordan who did fantastic research on issues affecting their daily lives.
-We are confident that you, too, can succeed in your research journey.
+This guide has been written to support children and young people, aged 12 to 18, to conduct research projects as part of World Vision's global campaign to end violence against children.
+It is filled with learning and feedback from fantastic research done by young researchers from Bangladesh, Lebanon and Jordan on issues affecting their daily lives.
+Many children and young people around the world have successfully conducted their own research projects and we are confident that you too, can succeed in your research journey.

-If you are an adult facilitator, you can benefit from this booklet as well.
-This guide can help you understand the child- and youth (CAY)-led research process and gives you the tools to support children and young people in their research projects.
+Adult facilitators can also benefit from this booklet as it provides an understanding of the child-led research process and provides tools to support children and young people.